-The case for absolute perfection is so rotten and wrong and shameful that I feel dirty just for knowing about it, and so should you.
+The case for defending absolute perfection is so rotten and wrong and shameful that I feel dirty just for knowing about it, and so should you.

 Bad clients and red flags.

-Looking back, there’s a romance to youth that whatever you’re doing and whoever you meet is one step closer to achieving absolute success.
+There’s a romance to youth that whatever you’re doing and whoever you meet is one step closer to achieving absolute success.

-Sure, you make a lot of stupid mistakes, and life gives you an all you can eat buffet of shit sandwiches, but that’s a part of life.
+Sure, you make a lot of stupid mistakes, and life gives you an all-you-can-eat buffet of shit sandwiches, but that’s a part of life.

 When you’re first starting out in web design, or any profession that you’re passionate about, you’ll do anything and everything to make your client happy.